-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Open Water' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Open Water' on each platform when they are available.
 'Open Water' is currently available to rent, purchase, or stream via subscription on Fandango at Home Free, YouTube, fuboTV, Spectrum On Demand, Google Play Movies, Tubi TV, Apple TV, Prime Video, Plex Channel, Fandango At Home, Plex, Hoopla, and Microsoft Store in the US.

 'Open Water' Release Dates